Luna Cryptocurrency Collapse: How UST Broke and Why It Matters

 To understand the crypto catastrophe, you first need to know what a stablecoin is.
 In essence, it's a cryptocurrency that's pegged to a more stable currency.
 The biggest such coins are Tether and USDC, which like most stablecoins are both tied to the US dollar.
 So if you have 1,000 USDC tokens, for instance, they can at any time be exchanged for 1,000 US dollars.

-Stablecoins are designed to be ways for investors to hedge against the volatility of the cryptocurrency market.
-Say ether's price is $1,900 (where it is today), a trader could exchange one ether for 1,900 USDC tokens.
-If ether tomorrow drops 50% to $950, those 1,900 USDC tokens could be exchanged for two ether, since the USDT is designed to retain its $1,900 value.
+Stablecoins are integral parts of "DeFi" (decentralized finance), designed to be ways for investors to hedge against the volatility of the cryptocurrency market.
+Say ether's price is $2,000, a trader could exchange one ether for 2,000 USDC tokens.
+If tomorrow ether drops 50% to $1,000, those 2,000 USDC tokens would still be worth $2,000 and could be traded for two ether tokens.
 When investors smell a downswing coming, they put their money on stablecoins like Tether, USDC and, until this week, UST.

+Stablecoins also provide the means for cryptocurrency loaning and borrowing, making them a foundational technology of DeFi.

 The Terra UST coin is different to Tether and USDC in a key way.
-Tether and USDC are backed by actual US dollars, whereas UST is an "algorithmic stablecoin."
-The idea is that, through a few clever mechanisms, plus about $1 billion of bitcoin reserves, the UST's dollar peg can be maintained without it having to be backed by actual US dollars.
+Tether and USDC are backed by actual US dollars, whereas UST is what's known as an "algorithmic" or "decentralized" stablecoin.
+The idea is that, through a few clever mechanisms, plus billions in bitcoin reserves, the UST's dollar peg can be maintained without it having to be backed by actual US dollars.

+"A decentralized stablecoin is the Holy Grail of DeFi," explained Cyrus Younessi, former Head of Risk Management at MakerDAO, the group behind DAI stablecoin.
+Bitcoin and ether's selling point is that they're difficult for bureaucrats, politicians and central bankers to control, but their downside is price volatility.
+"If you could take those assets, extract stability out of them and productize it, then that's huge," Younessi said.

-To entice traders to burn Luna to create UST, creators offered an insane 19.5% yield on staking -- which is essentially crypto terminology for earning 19.5% interest on a loan -- through what they called the Anchor Protocol.
-Instead of parking your savings at a bank for a 0.06% interest, the pitch is to turn put your money into UST, where it can earn nearly 20% in interest.
-Before Saturday, over 70% of UST's circulating supply, around $14 billion, was deposited in this scheme.
+To entice traders to burn luna to create UST, creators offered an insane 19.5% yield on staking -- which is essentially crypto terminology for earning 19.5% interest on a loan -- through what they called the Anchor Protocol.
+Instead of parking your savings at a bank for a 0.06% interest rate, the pitch is to turn put your money into UST, where it can earn nearly 20% in interest.
+Before the depegging, over 70% of UST's circulating supply, around $14 billion, was deposited in this scheme.

-Here's the key to UST retaining its peg: 1 UST can always be exchanged for $1 worth of Luna.
-So if UST slips to 99 cents, traders could profit by buying a huge amount of UST and exchanging it for Luna, profiting 1 cent per token.
-The effect works in two ways: People buying UST drives the price up, and UST being burned during its exchange to Luna deflates the supply.
+Here's the key to UST retaining its peg: 1 UST can always be exchanged for $1 worth of luna.
+So if UST slips to 99 cents, traders could profit by buying a huge amount of UST and exchanging it for luna, profiting one cent per token.
+The effect works in two ways: People buying UST drives the price up, and UST being burned during its exchange to luna deflates the supply.

 Then there's the reserves.
-Terra founder Do Kwon created the Luna Foundation Guard (LFG), a consortium whose job it was to protect the peg.
-The LFG had about $1.5 billion in bitcoin reserves: If UST dipped below $1, bitcoin reserves would be sold and UST bought with the proceeds.
+Terra founder Do Kwon created the Luna Foundation Guard (LFG), a consortium whose job it is to protect the peg.
+The LFG had about $2.3 billion in bitcoin reserves, with plans to expand that to $10 billion-worth of bitcoin and other crypto assets.
+If UST dipped below $1, bitcoin reserves would be sold and UST bought with the proceeds.
 If UST goes above $1, creators would sell UST until it goes back to $1, with the profit being used to buy more bitcoin to pad out the reserves.

+It all makes sense.
+But UST is, at the time of writing, is worth 17 cents.

 What went wrong?

-UST is, at the time of writing, worth 44 cents.
-Something went very wrong.

-It all started this weekend.
+It all started on Saturday, May 7.
 Over $2 billion worth of UST was unstaked (taken out of the Anchor Protocol), and hundreds of millions of that was immediately sold.
-Whether this was a reaction to a particularly volatile period -- interest rates going up has particularly effected cryptocurrency prices -- or a more malicious attack on Terra's system (more on this in a bit) is an ongoing topic of debate.
+Whether this was a reaction to a particularly volatile period -- interest rates going up has particularly effected cryptocurrency prices -- or a more malicious attack on Terra's system is an ongoing topic of debate.

 Investors, already flighty in the current gloomy market, flocked to sell their UST once the stablecoin couldn't retain its peg.
-After reaching a low of 30 cents on Tuesday, the coin has rebounded to 44 cents -- far below its $1 goal.
-Its marketcap, which was around $18 billion just a week ago, now stands at under $5.3 billion.
+It bounced between 30 and 50 cents in the week following the initial depeg, but has now fallen to a steady low of under 20 cents.
+Its marketcap, which was around $18 billion in early May, now stands at $2 billion.

-It's worse for Luna holders.
-The value of Luna tokens has almost completely disappeared: After reaching a high of just under $120 in April, Luna's current price is 19 cents.
+It's worse for luna holders.
+The value of luna tokens has almost completely disappeared: After reaching a high of just under $120 in April, luna's current price is a fraction of a penny.

 On the possibility of this being a malicious attack.
 Some have speculated that an attacker attempted to break UST in order to profit from shorting bitcoin -- that is, betting on its price going down.
 If would-be attackers created a large position in UST and then unstaked $2 billion at once, it could depeg UST, which would mean Terra's team would have to sell portions of its bitcoin reserve to repeg the stablecoin.
 Once investors saw that UST lost its peg, they would then rush to unstake and sell their UST, which would require more bitcoin reserves to be sold, adding further sell pressure.